angeris/chocolate-arch/README.md

 res: 0b11
 ```

-In Chocolate, the PC (Program Counter) register is not an explicitly accessible register and its value can only be manipulated by the use of branch instructions.
+In Chocolate, the `pc` (Program Counter) and `sp` (Stack pointer) registers are not explicitly accessible and their value can only be manipulated by the use of branch or load/store instructions, respectively.

 # Instruction Set
 ## Instruction layout